koloo91/monhttp/README.md

 |  USERS |   | A list in the format "name:password" you can add here as many users as you want to  |

 You can also use environment variables to configure `monhttp`.
 Environment variables override the values from the `config.env` file.

+## Import

+A sample file for CSV import can be found in the folder ["/examples/csv"](https://github.com/koloo91/monhttp/tree/main/examples/csv).